 According to the Shia, or ‘twelvers,’ the twelfth Imam, Mohammed, will emerge to rule Islam.
 “He is the Hidden One, the Awaited One, whose emergence as Mahdi will herald the end of time,” per Karl E. Meyer’s fascinating little book, The Dust of Empire: The Race for Mastery in the Asian Heartland, Public Affairs, The Century Foundation, New York, 2003, p.
 56.

-[Author’s note: I should include a list of World Saviors to come, promised by every religion – either lots of them or only the One described just as well by every religion – but not here and now.
+[Author’s note: I should include a list of World Saviors to come, promised by every religion – either lots of them or just the One described by every religion – but not here and now.

 Any further subdivision of the Umma into separate schools or disciplines would be sterile from an Occidental point of view, since their monolithic adherence to Shari’a (the law of God as exposed in the Q’ran and its direct, hadith commentaries) is virtually unanimous.
 There have been several attempts to impose a logical analysis or mystical interpretation on Shari’a, especially by Sufi mystics, more or less successfully.
-If this topic interests you, I direct you to Albert Hourani’s A History of the Arab Peoples, (Warner Books edition, Hachette Book Group USA, New York, 1991), whose delicate objectivity and monster scholarship reflect a long line of Muslim historians beginning with the incomparable Ibn Khaldun, whose brilliant Muqadimma any historian – Muslim or other – would be flattered to be compared to.
+If you are interested, I direct you to Albert Hourani’s A History of the Arab Peoples, (Warner Books edition, Hachette Book Group USA, New York, 1991).
+His delicate objectivity and monster scholarship reflect a long line of Muslim historians beginning with the incomparable Ibn Khaldun whose brilliant Muqadimma any history text – Muslim or other – would be flattered to be compared to.

 We should include the Baha’i heresy, here: an attempt to synthesize and commingle the three faiths of the Book: Judaism, Christianity and Islam – rejected by all three.]
 See